AIR-THU/Asyncdriver-Tensorrt/README.md

 | ONNX Runtime (FP32)         |   0.1960 |
 | TensorRT (FP16)             |   0.1016 |
 | TensorRT (FP32)             |   0.2149 |

-> All measurements were conducted on Jetson AGX Orin with the device set to **performance mode**.

 ### 4. Training